Easiest Peach Cobbler Ever

-Next, pour the cake mix into a mixing bowl, add cut up butter and using two knives or a pastry cutter, cut the butter into the mix until it is crumbly.
+Next, pour the cake mix into a mixing bowl, add the cut up butter.
+Use two knives or a pastry cutter and “cut” the butter into the mix until it is crumbly.

 Add your peaches to a greased 9 by 13 cake pan and top with the cake mix crumble topping.

 Cook for about 45 minutes (maybe longer.)
 The crust should be crispy and a deep golden brown.

 Tip: I had a reader suggest, for an extra crunch, try adding a generous handful of chopped pecans to the topping layer.
 I love pecans and think that sounds divine.